Eleanor Rigby

 "Eleanor Rigby" is a song by the English rock band the Beatles from their 1966 album Revolver.
 It was also issued on a double A-side single, paired with "Yellow Submarine".
-Credited to the Lennon–McCartney songwriting partnership, the song is one of only a few in which John Lennon and Paul McCartney later disputed primary authorship.
+Credited to the Lennon–McCartney songwriting partnership, the song is one of only a few over which John Lennon and Paul McCartney later disputed primary authorship.
 Eyewitness testimony from several independent sources, including George Martin and Pete Shotton, supports McCartney's claim to authorship.

 "Eleanor Rigby" continued the transformation of the Beatles from a mainly rock and roll and pop-oriented act to a more experimental, studio-based band.
 With a double string quartet arrangement by George Martin and lyrics providing a narrative on loneliness, it broke sharply with popular music conventions, both musically and lyrically.
 The song topped singles charts in Australia, Belgium, Canada, and New Zealand.